Abortion Pill Myths and Facts

 Is the abortion pill the same as emergency contraception?

-The abortion pill ends an existing early pregnancy.
-It uses two medications, mifepristone and misoprostol, taken over 2 to 3 days.
-It is FDA-approved for use up to 10 weeks of pregnancy and requires a prescription from a licensed provider.
+The abortion pill ends an early pregnancy that has already started.
+It uses two medicines, mifepristone and misoprostol, taken over 2 to 3 days.
+It is FDA-approved for up to 10 weeks of pregnancy, and you need a prescription from a licensed provider.

 How do I schedule an appointment?